JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ### @ManyToMany

 To establish a many-to-many relationship between two tables, you need to use a junction table.
 The junction table, in this case, contains only two columns - foreign keys.
-Since JPA Buddy found such a table, it can say that the relation cardinality between two tables whose ids are represented in the junction table as foreign keys is `@`ManyToMany.
+JPA Buddy can automatically detect such a table and identify the relation cardinality between the two tables whose ids are represented as foreign keys in the junction table as `@`ManyToMany.

 ```sql
 CREATE TABLE users